KevinVan720/animated_styled_widget/README.md

         childAlignment: Alignment.centerLeft,
         opacity: 0.8,
         textStyle: DynamicTextStyle(
-            fontSize: 3.toVWLength,
+            fontSize: 3.toVWLength, //3% of the screen width
             fontWeight: FontWeight.bold,
             color: Colors.blueAccent)
         );
 ```

-After you have defined a style or a style map, use
+After you have defined a style, use
 ```
 var widget=StyledContainer(
             style: style,